silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/How_Tos/02_FixtureFactories.md

+---
 title: How to use a FixtureFactory
+summary: Provide context to your tests with database fixtures
+icon: industry
+---
 # How to use a FixtureFactory

 The [api:FixtureFactory] is used to manually create data structures for use with tests.
 For more information on fixtures